-If you are interested in a career in an international organisation, visit the job portals listed below, where you will find information on vacancies and application processes.
+If you are interested in a career in international organisations, see the job portals listed below for information on vacancies and application processes:

-- UN Funds, Programmes, Specialised Agencies and Others
+- UN Funds, Programmes, Specialized Agencies and Others

-Please note that only selected OSCE jobs can be financed by Switzerland.
-You can find these on the homepage of the Swiss Expert Pool for Civilian Peacebuilding.
+Only selected OSCE jobs are funded by Switzerland.
+You can find these on the website of the Swiss Expert Pool for Civilian Peacebuilding.

 - Council of Europe

-The Swiss Expert Pool for Civilian Peacebuilding offers jobs in multilateral organisations.
+The Expert Pool for Civilian Peacebuilding offers jobs in international organisations.
 You can also find OSCE jobs financed by Switzerland here.

-The SDC's Swiss Humanitarian Aid Department and the Swiss Humanitarian Aid Unit (SHA) second specialists to support their partner organisations.
+The SDC's Humanitarian Aid Department and Swiss Humanitarian Aid Unit (SHA) support their partner organisations through the services of experts on secondment.
 Specialists are recruited via the SHA pool.

 Human rights are one of the cornerstones of Swiss foreign policy.
-Two of the UN Human Rights Council's key mechanisms to promote and defend human rights are the 'special procedures' and the treaty bodies of the UN, which ensure that the human rights conventions are being implemented and monitor how this is done.
-If you have recognised skills in the field of human rights here are some interesting links:
+Two of the UN Human Rights Council's key mechanisms to promote and defend human rights are the 'special procedures' and the treaty bodies of the UN, which ensure and monitor implementation of the human rights conventions.
+If you have recognised skills in the field of human rights, here are some interesting links: